confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 **Description**

-Create a new table with the specified columns and properties.Columns can be any of KSQLs supported data types.
-See :ref:`data-types` for more details.
+Create a new table with the specified columns and properties.
+Columns can be any of the :ref:`data types <data-types>` supported by KSQL.

 KSQL adds the implicit columns ``ROWTIME`` and ``ROWKEY`` to every stream and table, which represent the corresponding Kafka message